swcarpentry/git-novice/_episodes/09-conflict.md

   `styleR` or `Code > Reformat` in RStudio, or [`pep8` in Python](https://swcarpentry.github.io/python-novice-gapminder/18-style/index.html#follow-standard-python-style-in-your-code), [ShellCheck(.net)](http://swcarpentry.github.io/shell-novice/guide/#teaching-notes),
-  etc.) and note this in your project's ReadMe file.
+  etc.) and note this in your project's relevant documentation or ReadMe file.

 > ## Solving Conflicts that You Create
 >